Strength and organization of British and Empire Armies in the Mediterranean Theater when Italy declared war in 1940.

 British Fleet in the Western Mediterranean

-Following the Italian declaration of war attempts were made to reinforce the British Fleet in the Mediterranean and in June 1940 Force ‘H’ was formed, based at Gibraltar and comprising the aircraft carrier Ark Royal, two battleships and a small number of cruisers and destroyers.
+Following the Italian declaration of war attempts were made to reinforce the British Fleet in the Mediterranean and in June 1940 Force ‘H’ was formed, based at Gibraltar and comprising the aircraft carrier Ark Royal, two battleships and a few cruisers and destroyers.